turingschool/backend-curriculum-site/module4/projects/quantified_self/qs_server_side.md

 }
 ```

-### Your turn.
-Be creative and create new endpoints in your Edamam Recipe Service
+__Be creative and create 3 new endpoints in your Edamam Recipe Service.
+For example, create an endpoint where the user can search for recipes by food type, calorie amount, preparation time, number of ingredients, or cuisine type.__

-For example, create an endpoint where the user can search for recipes by food type, calorie amount, preparation time, number of ingredients, or cuisine type.
+_Example Enpoints_

-**GET /api/v1/recipes/food_search?q=food_type**
+* GET /api/v1/recipes/food_search?q=food_type
-**GET /api/v1/recipes/calorie_search?q=calorie_count**
+* GET /api/v1/recipes/calorie_search?q=calorie_count
-**GET /api/v1/recipes/ingredient_search?q=num_of_ingredients**
+* GET /api/v1/recipes/ingredient_search?q=num_of_ingredients

-### Create three additional endpoints that will analyze your recipe results.
-For example:
+__Now create 2 additional endpoints that will analyze your recipe results.
+For example__

 - With a list of recipes, create an endpoint that finds the average calorie total based off food type
 - With a list of recipes, create an endpoint that orders recipes from least to greatest amount of ingredients
 - With a list of recipes, create an endpoint that orders recipes from least to great amount of time it takes to prepare the meal

-## Option 2 Build a Frontend for your application
+### Option 2 Build a Frontend for your application

 Create a simple frontend that consumes both of your new APIs.
 This frontend can be a single page application and shouldn't require the user to refresh the page at any time.
 This means that data will load dynamically. _You do not have to write tests for your frontend, but should test features manually to ensure they work as expected._

 ## Potential Extensions

-### Complete the other option you did not choose.
+1. Complete the other option you did not choose.

-### Calendar - Additional endpoints
+1. Calendar - Additional endpoints
 What's the point of this app if one can't look back in time and see what eating habits they have?
 You'll need to build out additional endpoints that lists all dates a user has recorded meals, and what they ate for each meal.
 Please note that this extension will require you to create additional endpoints that include the creation of users.

 ## Expectations